camunda/camunda-docs/docs/guides/getting-started/implement-service-task.md

 <TabItem value='console'>

+Take the following steps:

-Click **Import New Diagram** in the context menu to inject the BPMN-model you just downloaded into the diagram.
+1. Click **Import New Diagram** in the context menu to inject the BPMN-model you downloaded into the diagram.

 ![import](../../product-manuals/modeler/cloud-modeler/img/import-diagram.png)

 ![processId-cloud](./img/cloud-modeler-advanced-process-id.png)

 This process includes a service task and an XOR gateway.

-Select the service task and fill in the properties.
-Set the **Type** to `test-worker`.
+2. Select the service task and fill in the properties.
+3. Set the **Type** to `test-worker`.

 ![process-cloud](./img/cloud-modeler-advanced.png)

-Deploy the new process using the **Save & Deploy** option in the **Execute** menu.
+4. Deploy the new process using the **Save & Deploy** option in the **Execute** menu.

-Make sure you have [created a client](./setup-client-connection-credentials.md) and [connected a cluster](connect-to-your-cluster.md).
+5. Make sure you have [created a client](./setup-client-connection-credentials.md) and [connected a cluster](connect-to-your-cluster.md).

 </TabItem>